HidemaruOwO/mdxsnap.nvim/README.md

 ## 🚀 Features

-- Paste images directly from a clipboard full path or raw data using the `:PasteImage` command.
+- Paste images directly from a clipboard full path or raw data using the `:PasteImage [filename]` command.
+  - If `filename` is provided, it's used as the image's filename (stem) and alt text.
+  - If omitted, a random filename is generated.
 - Supports OS-standard clipboard tools:
   - macOS: `pbpaste` and `osascript`
   - Linux: `wl-paste` or `xclip`